JayWalker512/CryptoNoter/README.md

 cd /srv/CryptoNoter
 cp config.EXAMPLE.json config.json
 ```

-### Configuration w/ Environment Variables
-It is possible to configure CryptoNoter with environment variables alone.
-This
-is helpful in some cases like docker and heroku.
-    * DOMAIN - domain of your server
-    * PORT - port your server should run on
-    * POOL - the mining pool to join (ie `pool.cryptonoter.com:1111`)
-    * ADDR - Your wallet address
-    * PASS - Your password
-    * KEY - ssl key filepath
-    * CERT - ssl cert filepath

 * Install Control Panel (Vesta CP or Cpanel or DirectAdmin, etc)
 * Set Up Your Domain DNS Properly & Configure Firewalls
 * Use CertBot To Assign SSL For Your Domain